-Older movies that are copied from official DVD releases are usually much better quality.
+Older movies copied from official DVD releases are usually good quality.

 If you’re shopping for pirated DVD/Blue Ray in Bangkok, you will find them in the places below.
 Prices vary by location but in general are from 3 for 100 baht up to 100 baht a piece.
 Blue Ray discs are more expensive at 80-150 baht each.